 We invite you to worship with us!
-We meet for our morning service every Sunday at 10:00 am and our evening service at 6:00 pm in the Dow Leadership Center at Hillsdale College (22 E. Galloway Dr.).
+We meet for our morning service every Sunday at 10:00 am and our evening service at 6:00 pm at 44 Monroe Street in Hillsdale, MI.
 We would be delighted if you would come join us!
-If you have any questions, or would like more information, please call 517-437-4462 or email email@example.com
+If you have any questions, or would like more information, please call 517-437-4462 or email firstname.lastname@example.org

 What is the Orthodox Presbyterian Church?